leoferreyra-01/POO-py/README.md

 - Implements property decorators for controlled access to sensitive data
 - Provides validation in setters to ensure data integrity
 - Shows how encapsulation protects data while maintaining controlled access

+### 4. Object Relationships (`4-Relations/`)
+- **Files**: `association.py`, `aggregation.py`, `composition.py`
+- **Focus**: Different types of relationships between objects
+- **Concepts**: Association, Aggregation, Composition relationships

+#### Association Relationship (`association.py`)
+Demonstrates a "uses-a" relationship where objects can exist independently but can be linked:
+- Teacher and Subject classes with bidirectional association
+- Objects can exist independently and be linked later
+- Shows shared references and how changes propagate

+#### Aggregation Relationship (`aggregation.py`)
+Demonstrates a "has-a" relationship where objects can exist independently:
+- Library and Book classes showing container relationship
+- Books can exist without being in a library
+- Loose coupling between container and contained objects

+#### Composition Relationship (`composition.py`)
+Demonstrates a "part-of" relationship where parts cannot exist independently:
+- Car, Engine, and Wheels classes showing strong dependency
+- Parts are created and destroyed with the whole object
+- Strong coupling where parts cannot exist without the container

 ## 🚀 Getting Started